telerik/document-processing-docs/libraries/radpdfprocessing/model/interactive-forms/form-fields/signaturefield.md

 This class corresponds to FormFieldType.Signature enum value and represents a placeholder which preserves the digital signature information.

->In PdfProcessing for Xamarin you can add SignatureField but can not sign or import signed documents.
-The Signature property fo SignatureField is not available.
+>In PdfProcessing for .NET Standard you can add SignatureField but can not sign or import signed documents.
+The Signature property of SignatureField is not available.

 ## Properties